jesspena/test-report-generator/README.md

 ```

 ## Your Task
-Refactor this application to follow best practices and implement design patterns where appropriate.
+Refactor this application to follow best practices and implement design patterns where appropriate don't care about validations just throw if needed.

 > Note: Use explicit names for each design pattern.